Crunch-io/crunch-cube/README.md

 1.4.2 Fix bugs discovered by first `cr.exporter` deploy to alpha

 1.4.3 Fix bug (exporting 2D crtab with H&S on row only)

+1.4.4 Implement obtaining labels with category ids (useful for H&S in exporter)